The EU Digital Markets Act (DMA) Explained - BANNER_Your-Go-To-Guide-To-DMA

 One of the objectives of the Digital Markets Act, crucial for mobile app developers, is the ability to use app stores other than those from Google and Apple.
 New rules force gatekeepers to allow users to install apps from sources other than the official app stores.

-iOS devices in the 17.4 update received new APIs (including those for creating new app marketplaces), processing of alternative payment methods, functionality for non-default browser engines, and much more.
+iOS devices in the 17.4 update received new APIs (including those for creating new app marketplaces), processing of alternative payment methods, on mobile devices, functionality for non-default browser engines, and much more.
 At the same time, Apple device makers threaten that greater freedom for iOS app users and developers may come with lower security.

 Apple is also trying to discourage iOS developers from taking advantage of the European law’s benefits with changes to its price list.
 Those who don’t choose other marketplaces for their mobile apps will see reduced fees – a 10 percent lower commission and 17 percent lower transaction fees.
 There is also a new controversial charge known as the Core Technology Fee – €0.50 for each first annual install per year over a 1 million threshold for developers of iOS apps on the App Store and other stores.